KubaP/Powershell-ytdlWrapper/README.md

 Use `-Confirm` to ask for a prompt for every state-altering change.

 #### Formatting
 The `[YoutubeDlTemplate]` and `[YoutubeDlJob]` objects within this module have custom formatting rules for all views.
-Simply pipe the output of the `Get-YoutubeDlItem` command to one of:
+Simply pipe the output of the `Get-YoutubeDlItem` cmdlet to one of:
 | Cmdlet        | Alias |
 |---------------|-------|
 | Format-List   |  fl   |